glfw/glfw/README.md

 ## Dependencies

-GLFW itself depends only on the headers and libraries for your window system.
+GLFW itself needs only CMake 3.1 or later and the headers and libraries for your OS and window system.

 The (experimental) Wayland backend also depends on the `extra-cmake-modules` package, which is used to generated Wayland protocol headers.